 An example of this problem can be seen in Citigroup’s results for Q4 2023, when it reported a backtest exception.
 According to Fed filings, the actual loss on that day was eight times the bank’s VaR number, which averaged US$285m, implying a 1-day loss of US$720m.
 Such an extreme outcome would worry regulators.
 To plug this gap, the Basel Endgame would replace VaR with the expected loss on the worst day – which would force the banks to allocate a lot more shareholder capital to trading portfolios.

 Over the past 12 months, banks and industry groups have lobbied hard against the endgame, even paying for advertising spots in the American Superbowl football tournament.
-The Fed has promised to soften the proposals, and in a speech on 10 September, Fed vice-chairman Michael Barr will unveil what these revisions look like.
+The Fed promised to soften the proposals, and on 10 September, Fed vice-chairman Michael Barr confirmed that the credit and operational risk components of the Endgame would be dramatically scaled back – but not the market risk component.
 Traders and risk managers everywhere should take note.

 ©Markets Media Europe 2024